XNBlank/discord-linux/README.md

 Q : How come Push to Talk doesn't work?

 A : **Unfortunately, Discord-Linux isn't as full featured as official clients, which means it will mostly act like the web version of Discord.
-So that means no full Push to Talk support.
-YET.
-I have been working on ways to implement full PTT support.
-Stay tuned for updates on this.**
+So that means no full Push to Talk support.**

 Q : How do I make / enable custom themes?